marcorussi/nrf52_ethernet/README.md

 # nrf52_ethernet
 Adding a KSZ8851 Ethernet interface to nRF52840 DK board.
+This experiment aims to show how to get an IP interface over Ethernet on a nRF52840 chip.
+IP address is obtained via DHCP and an SNTP request follows.
+The Ethernet port is meant to be connected to a swith and a laptop works as DHCP server and gateway.
+An LED on the DK is toggled for debug purpose.
+This software depends on Nordic nRF5_SDK_16.0.0 code.
+The used lwip stack is not the provided one with the SDK but another release included in this peoject.

 Connect an Atmel Ethernet1 Xplained Pro board to a nRF52840 DK following the pin map below: